Types of Hem Stitches

 Sewing a curved hem can be tricky, but with a few simple steps, you can achieve a beautiful result.
 To begin, the bias-cut cloth is turned inside out and then a temporary stitch is put in loosely.
 Next, the thread is pulled a little to give small gathers.
 After that, the gathers can be spread out and then hemmed into place.
 With some patience and practice, you can master this technique and create stunning garments!

-The below video shows you how to sew a curved hem using a sewing machine.
+The below video shows you how to sew a curved hem using a sewing machine or by hand stitch.

 List of Certificate Courses offered by Disha Fashion Institute